 Water Pollution Control System Operators Certification Commission

-All meetings in the Ground Floor Hearing Room of the Archdale Building in Raleigh, unless otherwise specified.
+All meetings begin at 10:00AM in the Ground Floor Hearing Room of the Archdale Building in Raleigh, unless otherwise specified.
 The Archdale Building is located at 512 North Salisbury Street, Raleigh, NC 27604.
 Meetings are open to the public and your attendance is encouraged.

 The purpose of the Certification Commission is to protect the public's investment in water pollution control facilities through the training and certification of operators of water pollution control systems.